oakestra/USENIX-ATC23-Oakestra-Artifacts/README.md

 You can always remove or create a new service for the application using the /api/services endpoints

-## Deploy an instance of a registered service
+### Deploy an instance of a registered service

 1. Trigger a deployment of a service's instance using `POST /api/service/{serviceid}/instance`

 each call to this endpoint generates a new instance of the service

-## Monitor the service status
+### Monitor the service status

-1. With `GET /api/aplications/<userid>` (or simply /api/aplications/ if you're admin) you can check the list of the deployed application.
+1. With `GET /api/aplications/<userid>` (or/api/aplications/ if you're admin) you can check the list of the deployed application.
 2. With `GET /api/services/<appid>` you can check the services attached to an application
 3. With `GET /api/service/<serviceid>` you can check the status for all the instances of <serviceid>

-## Undeploy
+### Undeploy

 - Use `DELETE /api/service/<serviceid>` to delete all the instances of a service
 - Use `DELETE /api/service/<serviceid>/instance/<instance number>` to delete a specific instance of a service
 - Use `DELETE /api/application/<appid>` to delete all together an application with all the services and instances

-# Networking
+## Networking

-To enable the communication between services:

-Ensure that each worker node has the [OakestraNet/Node_net_manager](https://github.com/oakestra/oakestra-net/tree/main/node-net-manager) component installed, up and running before running the node engine.

-You can use declare a custom IP Address that uses Round Robin policy.
-Just declare it using the rr_ip field in the deployment descriptor
+Please see [Oakestra Net Artficat Repository](https://github.com/oakestra/USENIX-ATC23-Oakestra-net-Artifacts) for setting up networking.

-# Frontend?
+## Frontend?

-To make your life easire you can run the Oakestra front-end.
+To make your life easier you can run the Oakestra front-end.
-Check the [Dashboard](https://github.com/oakestra/dashboard) repository for further info.
+Please check the [Dashboard](https://github.com/oakestra/dashboard) repository for more information.